wrello/Plums/README.md

 ⚠️Currently in beta.
 Not recommended for use in production.⚠️

 - Compresses tables to reduce packet size using [BufferEncoder](https://devforum.roblox.com/t/bufferencoder-very-efficient-table-to-buffer-serializer-that-doesn%E2%80%99t-use-schemas/3584699/32)
-- Sub-plums allowed in data tables
+- Nested plums allowed in data tables
 - Server-side plum events
 - `Event:Observe()` pattern to collect prior values